skaluzka/makbet/examples/02.toolchain-simple/README.rst

 -----------------------

-The main goal of this example is to build (locally from the source code) a simple so-called toolchain consists of the following tools:
+The main goal of this example is to build (locally from the source code) a simple toolchain consists of the following tools:

 - **doxygen 1.8.20**
 - **git 2.29.2**